WPTF

-To improve its nighttime coverage, WPTF programming is carried on four FM translator stations: 98.5 MHz in Cary, 98.7 MHz in Rolesville, 103.3 MHz Durham and 107.5 MHz in Smithfield.
+WPTF is relayed by four FM translators: W225DF (92.9 MHz, Raleigh), W251CA (98.1 MHz, Rolesville), W253CY (98.3 MHz, Cary) and W298DB (107.5 MHz, Smithfield).

 Programming

-Weekday programs on WPTF include local news blocks in morning drive time, noon and afternoons.
-Three nationally syndicated talk shows are on the weekday line up: Brian Kilmeade, Rich Valdes and Red Eye Radio.
-WPTF's local coverage is supplemented by the CBS Radio Network, AP Radio, and the co-owned North Carolina News Network.
+Weekday programs on WPTF include local news blocks in morning and afternoon drive times.
+Three nationally syndicated talk programs are on the weekday line up: The Brian Kilmeade Show, Fox Across America with Jimmy Failla and Red Eye Radio.
+WPTF's local news coverage is supplemented by the CBS Radio Network, AP Radio and the co-owned North Carolina News Network.

 Weekends feature shows on health, money, gardening and home improvement, some of which are paid brokered programming.
-Long-time staple "The Weekend Gardener," hosted by Mike Raley and Ann Clapp, is heard for three hours on Saturday mornings.
-Saturday and Sunday evenings feature "The All-Star Country Show" playing classic country music.
+Long-time staple "The Weekend Gardener", hosted by Mike Raley and Ann Clapp, is heard for three hours on Saturday mornings.
+Syndicated weekend programs include The Kim Komando Show, Eye on Travel with Peter Greenberg, CBS News Weekend Roundup, Jill on Money with Jill Schlesenger and Face The Nation.

 WPTF is the Raleigh/Durham affiliate of the University of North Carolina Tar Heel Sports Network, sharing flagship status with WCHL in Chapel Hill.
 WPTF carries Tar Heels football and men's basketball games, along with the coaches' shows for both sports and the weekly "Primetime In The ACC" show.